Joint pain and osteoarthritis

 1. Mild Osteoarthritis

-At this stage, the surface of the joint cartilage is beginning to breakdown and x-rays or MRIs of joints may show small bone spurs, cracks or indentations forming.
+At this stage, the surface of the joint cartilage begins to break down.
+X-rays or MRIs of joints may show small bone spurs, cracks or indentations.
 Patients with mild OA may experience pain or discomfort after a long day of walking.
-Wearing an ultra-lightweight brace like Unloader One X or Unloader Hip could help prevent further breakdown while easing mild joint pain.
+Wearing an ultra-lightweight brace like Unloader One X or Unloader Hip might help prevent further breakdown while easing mild joint pain.

 2. Moderate Osteoarthritis

 At this stage, the joint cartilage has broken down to the point that the bones are more frequently rubbing together.
-People with moderate OA may experience pain while walking, running, bending or using the stairs.
-Joint stiffness is commonly experienced after long periods of sitting or lying down.
+Walking, running, bending or using the stairs may result in people with moderate OA experiencing pain.
+Extended periods of sitting or lying down commonly result in joint stiffness.
 Inflammation of the joints is also reported following more strenuous activities.

 Wearing a brace, such as Unloader One X or Unloader Hip, could help delay the need for total joint replacement surgery.